Ghost Stories of Huntsville, Alabama

 The Cedarhurst Mansion

 Sally Carter loved visiting her sister, Mary Ewing, and her brother-in-law, Stephen Ewing.
 She loved the property and was quite happy in her visits.
-Unfortunately she became very ill and died on the property November 28, 1937 which was only three weeks until Sally would be sixteen.
+Unfortunately, she became very ill and died on the property on November 28, 1937, which was only three weeks until Sally would be sixteen.
 She has been seen walking the property and has been known to be a "pleasant young lady".
 Although originally buried on the grounds of Cedarhurst Mansion, she now lays to rest in an unmarked grave at Maple Hill Cemetery.
 Teens would continuously trespass by her grave in hopes to catch a glimpse of her.
-There is also a story of how a seventeen year old boy had a dream that Sally asked him to fix her tombstone.
+There is also a story of how a seventeen-year-old boy had a dream that Sally asked him to fix her tombstone.
 That next morning he found that her tombstone had fallen over.
 This was the first account, but the tombstone seemed to make a habit of falling over frequently.

 When building the sleeping quarters below ground at Space Camp, they used explosives to make holes in the ground to get ready to build.
 Unfortunately, one of the explosives discharged early burying a man alive in the rubble.
-Camp counselors and security officers have reported hearing foot steps through the corridors.
+Camp counselors and security officers have reported hearing footsteps through the corridors.
 They have also heard him yelling for help and moans of pain echo through the halls late at night.

 Liberty Hill Road is located off Winchester Drive.
 It is said that a witch was hung from a tree and vowed her revenge.
-Since then there has been strange occurrences, even the death of a young teenager.
+Since then there have been strange occurrences, even the death of a young teenager.
 There is a cemetery along that road that adds to the creepy factor.